PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 19 Plans.md

 - [ ] **Moment 4: _The Red Hands' Camp_**
 	- If the party follows tracks from the tavern or information from Bernard, they can find the main bandit camp in the nearby **Old Thane's Mine**.
 	- **The Brothers Giant:** The camp is run by **Garspaachi** (frost giant) and **Bruno** (fire giant), who act like surprisingly civil mob bosses.
 They have Kynes Lawford treating their wounded.
 	- **Negotiation:** The giants are business-minded.
 They left their old home because of Hrothgar's corruption and are looking for work.
-They might release Kynes for a price (money, a magic item, information) or a favor.
+They might release Kynes for a price (money, a magic item, information) or a favor. [[Favors]]
 		> **Garspaachi:**
 		> "So, you're the ones stirrin' up my boys.
-Bad for business.
+Bad for business."
-		> Tell us... what's the score in the world outside this ruin?
-A crew like ours could be very... useful... to the right people."
 		> **Bruno:** *unintelligible retard sounds and bursts of flame*
 	- They can offer Bjorn information about Hrothgar and the corrupted land near the Stormpeak Clan.